Get Started

 Install Positron from our Releases page on GitHub.

 Currently, Positron is producing beta release builds from a continuous integration (CI) system for macOS, Windows, and Linux.
 Release builds are tagged with a version number on our Github repository.
-Select the release you want to download, then click on Assets and download the .dmg (for Mac), .exe (for Windows), or .deb (for Linux) file.
+Select the release you want to download, then click on Assets and download the .dmg (for Mac), .exe (for Windows), .deb (for Ubuntu/Debian), or .rpm (for Red Hat) file.

 Learn more about updating Positron after you have first installed it.